 I found myself completely lost.
 I didn’t know who I was or what I wanted because I was so used to putting on this facade for everyone.
 I used sex to feel powerful, to self-medicate, and to feel in control.

 I was a complete ‘intimacy anorexic.’
 I wanted to be loved but was not willing to love anyone.
 I wanted to be ADORED.
 I wanted to prove to myself and everyone else I could get whoever I wanted to absolutely adore me— which in turn caused me to act like something I am not.

 I stopped taking care of myself and my mental health was at an all-time low.
 I finally hit my rock bottom and accepted that I had a problem.

 I didn’t “just like having sex a lot” because I wasn’t even enjoying the sex I was having.
 I would immediately become detached during sexual situations, and most of the time, I wish it would be over.
 And that brings me to my first point:

 1. Sex addiction is more than just wanting sex all the time

 I have interacted with other sex addicts.
 While we may have some similarities, we are not all the same.
 Our addictions manifest themselves in different ways.

 We aren’t all kinky nymphomaniacs.
-There are porn addicts, love addicts, sex addicts who act out with prostitutes, sex addicts who act out in public displays, sex addicts that act out solely through excessive masturbation, the list goes on and on.
+There are porn addicts, love addicts, sex addicts who act out with sex workers, sex addicts who act out in public displays, sex addicts that act out solely through excessive masturbation, and the list goes on and on.

 Sex addiction should never be used to excuse heinous actions such as assault, and anyone who does do that does not represent sex addicts as a whole.
 It should also be said that just because someone does enjoy sex a lot, doesn’t mean they are a sex addict.